coconup/nomadpi/README.md

 Here is a list of the main features of the stack.

 - #### Relays and WiFi relays
-  Control any relay and wifi relay, organize your control panel and map single buttons to multiple switches.
+  Control appliances through relays and WiFi relays, organize your control panel and map single buttons to multiple switches.

 - #### Batteries
   Monitor the state of charge, current load and remaining capacity of your battery bank.